vinders/pandora_toolbox/_examples/README.md

 ### Library docs

 ![Code comments](./_img/project_docs.png)

-Every feature is documented in the source code headers (that can be included), in the *'include'* directory of each library.
+Every feature is documented in the source code headers in the *'include'* directory of each library.
-To discover the possibilities of a specific feature, the simplest approach is to take a lot at the comments present in the header file.
+To discover the possibilities of a specific feature, the simplest approach is to take a look at the comments present in the header file.
 It also provides a quick overview of the available methods, and also remarks/advices on how to use them efficiently.
 However, this approach can be complex when you're not sure about which feature file to use.